Chinese Studies

 Common Area: Language Studies

 An introduction to spoken Mandarin and written Chinese.
-Providing a foundation in speaking, listening, reading, writing, and communication skills and an introduction to the Chinese culture.
+Providing a foundation in speaking, listening, reading, writing, and communication skills and an introduction to Chinese culture.

 CHIN 201